High risk groups

 You also have the right to complain to the Information Commissioner’s Office (ICO).Information Commissioner's Office,

-If you require further information about how we process your personal data, you can contact the our Data Protection Officer.
+If you require further information about how we process your personal data, you can contact our Data Protection Officer.

 Further advice and guidance from the ICO on this issue can be found on the ICO website